save-xx/SwarmSwIM/README.md

 ```bash
 python3 -m SwarmSwIM.example2Danimation
 ```

+## More Examples
+In the [swarmswim examples](https://github.com/save-xx/swarmswim_examples) are stored more examples, showcasing the different functionalities as well as full case scenarios and examples of uses of SwarmSwIM.

 ## ROS2 Implementation
 This simulator is also avaiable for ROS2 implementation.
 The ROS2 impementation is designed as a stand-alone module based on this core.
 It will __not__ require the core installation, since it is already designed with the simulator locally in-build.
 For information on the installation and use please check-out the ros2 swarmswim repo at:  [swarmswimros](https://github.com/save-xx/swarmswimros)